Wyatt Tee Walker: Harlem, New York

 In 1967 Walker was called as senior pastor of the influential Canaan Baptist Church of Christ in Harlem, New York, where he commanded a major pulpit in the struggle for tolerance and social justice.
 He also continued to compose sacred music.
 He connected his studies of other traditions to the use of music in the black church and social movements.
 Walker helped teach people about the relationship between movements around the world.
 During the years in which Africans sought independence, Walker hosted numerous leaders from the continent, including Nelson Mandela of South Africa, who were active in struggles against colonialism and apartheid.

 During the 1970s Walker served as Urban Affairs Specialist to Gov. Nelson A. Rockefeller, helping advise in a volatile social environment.
 In 1975 he completed his doctorate at Colgate Rochester Divinity School.
 In his graduate studies and research, Walker also studied at the University of Ife in Nigeria and the University of Ghana.
 During these years in Harlem, he wrote and published books on the relation of music and social movements, and community development.

 Walker was increasingly active in the anti-apartheid movement, which had a strong base in the African-American community.
 In 1978 he founded the International Freedom Mobilization to draw attention to the abuses of apartheid in South Africa.
 He served on the National Committee on the American Committee on Africa (ACOA) (since 2001 called Africa Action).
 In the 1980s he served on the ACOA Board, including as president.

 In 1988, during the height of the anti-apartheid struggle Walker helped co-found the Religious Action Network (RAN) of the ACOA, together with Canon Frederick B. Williams of the Church of the Intercession in Harlem.

+In 1989, Walker and the Canaan Baptist Church teamed up with the United States Department of Housing and Urban Development to sponsor a $7 million, 63,000-square-foot, 80-unit senior living facility on Frederick Douglass Boulevard in Harlem.
+The building was named Wyatt Tee Walker Senior Housing.

 Walker also used the church's leadership in local economic and community development, writing about their efforts in The Harvard Paper: The African-American Church and Economic Development (1994).
 He was chair of the Central Harlem Local Development Corporation, to generate affordable housing units in Harlem to fill a critical need.

 Because of Walker's leading role in the Civil Rights Movement, the Schomburg Center for Research in Black Culture at the New York Public Library collected his papers from the period of 1963–1982.
 They include both personal and official correspondence, papers and lectures on a wide variety of topics, and are available for research.

 Since college, Walker has been a member of the Gamma chapter of Alpha Phi Alpha fraternity.